jobrouter/typo3-data/Documentation/usage.rst

 Module
 ======

-The links to tables in JobRouter installations are managed in the module :guilabel:`JobRouter` > :guilabel:`Data`.
+The links to tables in JobRouter® installations are managed in the module :guilabel:`JobRouter` > :guilabel:`Data`.

 On your first visit after installing the extension you will see the following